 Leave a comment

-I Found God today in miraculous help.
+I Found God today reminiscing with a childhood favorite.

 Leave a comment